PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/the_simple_way_to_avoid_deadlocks/index.md

 A deadlock happens when there's at least one resource that can be only acquired by one process at a time and there's a process `P1` that is waiting to acquire a resource currently held by a process `P2` and `P2` is waiting to acquire a resource currently held by `P1`.

+> Process is not being used only to refer to an OS process.

 ![](images/deadlock_example_1.png)

 There are two processes: Process `A` wants to acquire a lock on `resource 1` and then a lock on `resource 2`.
 Process `B` wants to acquire a lock on `resource 2` and then a lock on `resource 1`.